zillow/compliant-real-estate-chatbot/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # compliant-real-estate-chatbot
+It is a chatbot specialized in the real estate domain by fine tuning the Llama3 8B model with an emphasis on incorporating behavior to mitigate against discriminatory practices like steering and redlining, which have historically plagued the real estate industry in the United States.

+In the United States, real estate transactions are regulated under the federal Fair Housing Act, which prohibits discrimination in connection with the sale, rental, or financing of a dwelling.
+Additionally, a number of states and localities have enacted separate fair housing requirements that mirror or expand upon federal law.
+Under that law, discrimination is prohibited on the basis of: Race, color, national origin, sex (including sexual orientation or gender identity), religion, familial status, and disability.

+More details can be found [here](https://arxiv.org/abs/2410.10860).

 ## Installing required packages